fwupd/fwupd/plugins/algoltek-aux/README.md

 This plugin supports the following protocol ID:

-* `com.algoltek.aux`
+* `tw.com.algoltek.aux`

 ## GUID Generation

-These devices use the standard TODO DeviceInstanceId values, e.g.
+These devices use the standard AUX DeviceInstanceId values, e.g.

-* `TODO\VID_XXX`
+* `MST-ALGOLTEK`

 ## Update Behavior

-The device is updated by bla bla bla.

-## Vendor ID Security

-The vendor ID is set from the TODO vendor, in this instance set to `TODO:0x273F`

-## Quirk Use

-This plugin uses the following plugin-specific quirks:

-### AlgoltekAuxStartAddr

-The bla bla bla.

-Since: 1.8.TODO
+The firmware is deployed when the device is in normal runtime mode, and the device will reset when the new firmware has been programmed.

 ## External Interface Access

-This plugin requires read/write access to `TODO`.
+This plugin requires read/write access to `/dev/drm_dp_aux*`.

 ## Version Considerations

-This plugin has been available since fwupd version `SET_VERSION_HERE`.
+This plugin has been available since fwupd version `...`.

 ## Owners

 Anyone can submit a pull request to modify this plugin, but the following people should be consulted before making major or functional changes:

-* Algoltek: @github-username
+Mason Lyu: @MasonLyu